learn-co-curriculum/phase-0-pac-2-intro/README.md

 ## Identify Three Core Categories of Code Statements

-There are three types of statements that affect whether code is executed and in what order:
+There are three types of statement that change the order of what gets run and in what order:

 * **Sequence**: What code will run next by default?